RPi-Distro/pi-gen/README.md

 Docker can be used to perform the build inside a container.
 This partially isolates the build from the host system, and allows using the script on non-debian based systems (e.g. Fedora Linux).
-The isolate is not complete due to the need to use some kernel level services for arm emulation (binfmt) and loop devices (losetup).
+The isolation is not complete due to the need to use some kernel level services for arm emulation (binfmt) and loop devices (losetup).

 To build: